itz-me-zappex/flux/README.md

 ```

 ### Environment variables passed to commands
-You can use these variables in your commands and scripts that running from `exec-*` config keys to avoid obtaining window XID and process info twice.
+You can use these variables in your commands and scripts that running from execution-related config keys to avoid obtaining window XID and process info twice.

 | Variable | Description |
 |----------|-------------|